Jack Rutter: Premier League apprentice to Paralympic hopeful

 "But he's a very strong, very courageous young man.

-"A lot of people, it probably would have just floored them, but he's strong and resilient and I'm hoping for good things for him in the future."'He's a winner'
+"A lot of people, it probably would have just floored them, but he's strong and resilient and I'm hoping for good things for him in the future."

 Less than a year ago, the 23-year-old took up an offer of a trial for the seven-a-side England CP team, which is also open to players with "acquired head injuries".